-It's our personal belief that very few people (no matter which generation to which they belong) would say that dating is an easy feat.
-However, dating in the Digital Age feels especially challenging: Dating apps make it that much harder to hold anyone's attention (because everyone's talking to a slew of other romantic interests) and that much easier to ghost someone.
+It's our personal belief that very few people (no matter to which generation they belong) would say that dating is an easy feat.
+However, dating in the digital age feels especially challenging: Dating apps make it that much harder to hold anyone's attention (because everyone's talking to a slew of other romantic interests) and that much easier to ghost someone.
 That said, once we find our match, we'll happily agree with John Lennon's point: "All you need is love."

 Meet the Expert

 Rebecca Bergen, Ph.D., is a licensed clinical psychologist and co-owner of Bergen Counseling Center in Chicago.